 Aiming is a vital component in any first-person shooter (FPS) game, and Counter-Strike 2 (CS2) is no exception.
-Mastering the art of aiming is the difference between an average player and a formidable one.
-However, improving your aim is not just about practicing; it involves understanding the game mechanics, comprehending the influence of your gear, and consistently refining your skills.
+Mastering the art of aiming is the difference between an average player and a great one.
+However, improving your aim is not just about practicing; it involves crosshair placement, movement, and micro-adjustments.
+In the best case, you don’t need to flick around your whole screen every time to get a kill.
 This guide aims to provide an in-depth look at how to enhance your aiming skills in CS2.

 Understanding the Essentials of Aiming